hot-glue-for-rails/hot-glue/README.md

   - For Rails 6 see https://jasonfleetwoodboldt.com/courses/stepping-up-rails/enumerated-types-in-rails-and-postgres/
   - AFAIK, you must specify the enum definition both in your model and also in your database migration for both Rails 6 + Rails 7

 # VERSION HISTORY
+#### 2023-01-29 - v0.5.7 - factory-creation
+see `--factory-creation` section or
+- [Example #10](https://jfb.teachable.com/courses/hot-glue-in-depth-tutorial/lectures/) in the Hot Glue Tutorial shows you how to use the hawk to limit the scope to the logged in user.

 #### 2023-01-02 - v0.5.6
 - Changes the long-form of the hawk specifier to require you to use the has_many of the relationship you are hawking (previously, it was assumed).
 See Hawk for details